cloudmonkeypeng/WinObjc-wiki/Home.md

 4. A Visual Studio solution file is created in your current directory, double click this file to open your project in Visual Studio.
 5. Press **Ctrl-F5** to build your app and run it on your PC.

 You can also pass the **-i** option at the command line to run the **vsimporter** tool in interactive mode.
 Interactive mode lets you see and select the specific configurations of the Xcode project that you wish to import.
 By default **vsimporter** creates a Visual Studio solution that targets Windows 10.
-If you'd like to target Windows 8.1 (Phone or Store), use the **-format** option.
+If you'd like to target Windows 8.1 (Phone or Store), use the **-format** option and specify one of *winstore8.1*, *winphone8.1*, or *winstore10* (winstore10 is the default).

 For help running **vsimporter**, use the **-help** option at the command line to see the full set of supported options.